Venice Sign Committee

 Venice of America was introduced to the world by the legendary Abbot Kinney on July 4, 1905.
 Extending over Windward Avenue at Pacific Street (then Trolley Way), three-foot high letters spelling VENICE glowed to electric life.
 In 2005, marking the Venice Centennial, a group of citizens formed to create a contemporary replica.
 Today, the Chamber has assumed responsibility for this lasting legacy to the Venice of years past, and the gateway to Venice Beach.

 The Committee coordinates the changing of the bulbs marked by events throughout the year and maintains the integrity of the Sign’s cables, electrical system and bulbs.
-Funds are raised through the Adopt-A-Bulb program, trademark licensing fees, and donations.
+Funds are raised through trademark licensing fees, donations, and sales of official Venice Sign Bulbs.

-The Chamber issues license agreements to outside organizations to change the colors for a specific event: rainbow colors for Venice Pride; red, white and blue for the Tommy Hilfiger fashion show; blue and gold for the Rams return to Los Angeles; and a pink heart for Valentine’s Day.
+The Chamber selectively issues license agreements to outside organizations to change the colors for a specific event: red, white and blue for the Tommy Hilfiger fashion show; blue and gold for the Rams return to Los Angeles; and a “doors” sign in honor of their 50th anniversary.

-On the first Friday in December, the Chamber partners with City Councilperson Mike Bonin of CD11 to host the annual Holiday Sign Lighting event.
-Festivities include entertainment, exhibits by local businesses, collecting toys for the Muscle Beach Toy Drive, and a surprise celebrity guest who flips the ceremonial switch that changes the lights from white to red and green.
+On the first Saturday in December, the Chamber partners with CD11 – the Los Angeles City Council Office for our district – to host the annual Holiday Lighting of the Venice Sign event.
+Festivities include entertainment, exhibits by local businesses, and a surprise celebrity guest who flips the ceremonial switch that changes the lights from white to red and green.